sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/redis-package.md

 # Prerequisites
 By now, you have a running DC/OS cluster and the DC/OS CLI installed and configured.
 If that isn't the case, please follow these [instructions](/docs/1.9/usage/tutorials/dcos-101/cli/).
-Furthermore, we use [jq](https://stedolan.github.io/jq/) as a json processor to simplify some of the commands below.
+You use [jq](https://stedolan.github.io/jq/) as a json processor to simplify some of the commands below.

 # Objective
-By the end of this session we will have installed our first service - Redis - from the DC/OS universe.
-Redis is a key-value store, which we will use for persisting data throughout the tutorial.
+By the end of this session you will have installed your first service - Redis - from the DC/OS universe.
+Redis is a key-value store, which you will use for persisting data throughout the tutorial.

 # Steps
   * Install Redis
-      * Search the redis package in the (local) universe: `dcos package search redis`.
+      * Search the redis package in the Universe:

+        ```bash
+        dcos package search redis
+        ```

         This should return two entries (mr-redis and redis).

-      * We are interested in the single redis container package, which we install with `dcos package install redis`.
+      * You are interested in the single redis container package, which you install with this command:

+        ```bash
+        dcos package install redis
+        ```

   * You can use any of the following methods to check that redis is running:
-      * By looking at the UI: The redis task should be displayed in the Service Health tab along with the health status.
+      * By looking at the GUI: The redis task should be displayed in the Service Health tab along with the health status.
-      * By looking at all DC/OS tasks: `dcos task`.
+      * By looking at all DC/OS tasks with the `dcos task` command.
 This command will show us all running DC/OS tasks (i.e., Mesos tasks).
-      * By looking at all marathon apps: `dcos marathon app list`.
+      * By looking at all Marathon apps: `dcos marathon app list`.
 This command will show us all running Marathon apps.
-As services are started via marathon, we should see redis here as well.
+As services are started via Marathon, you should see redis here as well.
 Note, that the health status (i.e., 1/1) is also shown here.
       * By looking at the redis log: `dcos task log redis`.
 This command will show us the logs (stdout and stderr) of the redis task.
-This allows you to check whether the actual startup was sucessful.
+This allows you to check whether the actual startup was successful.
   * Let's use redis by storing a key manually via the redis-cli
+      * [SSH](/docs/1.9/administering-clusters/sshcluster/) into the node where redis is running:

+        ```bash
-      * SSH into the node where redis is running: `dcos node ssh --master-proxy --mesos-id=$(dcos task  redis --json |  jq -r '.[] | .slave_id')`
+        dcos node ssh --master-proxy --mesos-id=$(dcos task  redis --json |  jq -r '.[] | .slave_id')
-        * **Note**: This requires you to have the ssh-key required to conenct to the machines added to your local ssh agent (e.g., via ssh-add my_public_key).
-Check the [documentation](https://dcos.io/docs/1.9/administration/access-node/sshcluster/) for further details.
+        ```

-      * Because Redis is running in Docker container, we can list all docker containers using `docker ps` and get the ContainerID.
+      * Because Redis is running in Docker container, you can list all Docker containers using `docker ps` and get the ContainerID.
-      * Connect to a bash session in the running container: `sudo docker exec -i -t CONTAINER_ID  /bin/bash`
+      * Connect to a bash session in the running container:

+        ```bash
+        sudo docker exec -i -t CONTAINER_ID  /bin/bash
+        ```

-      * Start the Redis CLI: `redis-cli`
+      * Start the Redis CLI:

+        ```bash
+        redis-cli
+        ```

-      * Set key `set mykey key1`
+      * Set key:

+        ```bash
+        set mykey key1
+        ```

-      * Check value is there `get mykey`
+      * Check value is there:

+        ```bash
+        get mykey
+        ```

 # Outcome
-  We have just successfully installed our first service from the universe and verified it is running.
+  You have just successfully installed your first service from the universe and verified it is running.

 # Deep Dive
   [Universe](https://github.com/mesosphere/universe) is a package registry made available for DC/OS Clusters.